Professor Sue Mooney '82 Named Fr. Francis Hurley, C.S.C., Endowed Chair in Biology

 Biology is one of the largest majors at Stonehill, encompassing nearly a quarter of the student population, and yet its small class sizes ensure students get the support they need to succeed.
-Its growth is due in part to the stewardship of faculty and to the type of scientific research students experience here — such as the recent breakthrough of growing neurons in cell culture.
+Its growth is due in part to the stewardship of faculty and to the type of scientific research students experience here — such as the research on the evolutionary causes of social behavior.

 Students completing the major are prepared for entry into graduate programs in the life sciences and professional programs in medical, allied health and environmental fields.

 The Biology major also prepares graduates for direct entry into clinical, industrial, research, teaching, or government careers.
 Because the curriculum is part of a liberal arts degree, biology majors also have the option of pursuing a wide variety of non-science careers.

 Learn by Doing